dober-man/GoodWAFSec/docs/module2/lab1/lab1.rst

 HTTP Compliancy Check - Enforce Host Header
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-NOTE:: By way of RFC HTTP/1.1 requires a host header.
+NOTE:: By way of RFC; HTTP/1.1 requires a host header.
 Many servers will still process the request without one.
 We want to enforce RFC compliant HTTP.

 1. Open Burp by clicking the icon in the system tray at the top of the screen.
 (If it offers an update, please decline)